 West Virginia: Berkeley, Grant, Hampshire, Jefferson, Mineral, Morgan and Tucker counties.

 “My name is Maurice Hinson, 4th year medical student at Drexel University College of Medicine and recent participant in the JHU Diversity Council Clerkship in Nephrology.
-I wanted to extend my sincerest appreciation to you and the National Kidney Foundation of Maryland for sponsoring my clerkship.
+I wanted to extend my sincerest appreciation to you and the National Kidney Foundation Serving Maryland and Delaware for sponsoring my clerkship.
 This was an invaluable experience- being granted the opportunity to rotate at one of the world’s most renowned institutions in their Department of Nephrology.
 I have always been fascinated by the complexity of renal physiology, so it was interesting to witness its use within a clinical context.
 During my time there, I was also given the opportunity to attend Renal Rounds at the Hopkins Club, as well as the Empowerment Temple KEY Service Event with Ms. Candyce Norris.
 I have dedicated much time to research, and community outreach outside of my clinical responsibilities as a medical student, so these events were of particular interest to me.
 Again, I thank you for your support and I am truly thankful to have been selected to participate in your programming.”

 “As a nephrologist and Chair of the Johns Hopkins Department of Medicine Diversity Council, I am tremendously appreciative of the NKF of Maryland’s commitment to enhancing diversity and inclusion in the field of nephrology.
 The NKF of Maryland Clerkship in Nephrology at Johns Hopkins exposes under-represented in medicine medical students to career opportunities available in nephrology for one month.
 Medical students are assigned a faculty mentor, exposed to research programs in medicine (emphasizing those focused on underserved populations), receive service learning opportunities through community outreach programs (such as ‘Kidneys: Evaluate Yours’ screenings), and assistance in preparing for residency interviews.
 We are certain that this program will provide much needed exposure to the rewards offered by a career in nephrology and will assist in ensuring a cadre of well-trained physicians dedicated to the care of kidney patients.
 Thank you, NKF of Maryland!”